buraksatar/buraksatar.github.io/_pages/about.md

 Recent News
 ======
+* 01/2022: The Qualification Exam (QE) will be done at the end of January.
+* 12/2021: Volunteering in NeurIPS 2021.
 * 09/2021: Our previous paper is also accepted by [ICCV 2021 Workshop on Structured Representations for Video Understanding](https://sites.google.com/view/srvu-iccv21-workshop).
 * 07/2021: Attended [PAISS 2021](https://project.inria.fr/paiss/), and presented a poster.
 * 05/2021: One paper accepted by ICIP 2021.